bobbybol/functional-programming-in-javascript/README.md

 - writing code that's easy for others to read and reason about

 ## Why do we want functional programming?
+Simply put, mastering functional programming will let you write your code with less bugs, in less time.
+Less bugs because your code is easier to reason about.
+Less time because you will be able to re-use more of your code.

 Functional programming glossaries contain a large number of large words, but at its core, the essence of FP is really very simple; programs are built mostly with a handful of very small, very reusable, very predictable pure functions.

 Pure functions have a few properties that make them extremely reusable and extremely useful for a variety of applications: